Emilia Attías

 María Emilia Attias Pompei (born March 20, 1987), better known as Emilia Attias, is an Argentine actress, model, singer, DJ and television host.

 Biography

 María Emilia Attías was born in the city of Buenos Aires, Argentina, on March 20, 1987.
 She is the fourth of five children, who had the marriage of Carlos Attias, a retired Lieutenant Colonel and former rugby coach at the Centro Naval Argentino club and Hebe Ada Rosa Pompei, a real estate businesswoman.
 Her parents divorced when Emilia was six years old.

 Personal life

 Since 2006, Attías was in a relationship with the actor and musician Naím Sibara.
-They married on December 3, 2009, and she gave birth to the couple's first child, a girl, whom they called Gina, in October 28, 2016.
+They married on December 3, 2009, and she gave birth to the couple's first child, a girl, whom they called Gina, on October 28, 2016.
 In 2024, Attías and Sibara confirmed their separation.